Smile Design Dentistry’s COVID-19 Policy

 * Reduced Contact for Check In and Check Out

 We are doing our best to minimize physical interaction and expedite your experience at the front desk.
 With this in mind, we will be asking you to complete pre-registration online in the 24 hours prior to your appointment via a link we will send to your email.
 Please call or text when you arrive.
-Out team will let you know if there is adequate room in the reception area for social distancing.
-To reduce risk to you, we have also acquired iPads which we can easily disinfect after review and signature of forms that have historically been printed.
+Our team will let you know if there is adequate room in the reception area for social distancing.
+To reduce risk to you, we have also acquired iPads that we can easily disinfect after the review and signature of forms that have historically been printed.
 You may notice that we have also removed magazines, toys, and so forth from our waiting area.
 These items are difficult to disinfect and thus pose a risk.
 Last, you may be asked to make your estimated co-pay prior to being taken back.
 This will reduce waiting after your appointment.
 You can just get on your way!

 1. Smile Design Dentistry limits the number of people in the waiting room at a given time to maximize social distancing.
 This means reducing any non-treatment people if possible.
 To align with the Stay-At-Home Order, we ask that you refrain from bringing additional family members and friends along to your emergency dental appointment.